Peadar Ó Riada: Musical works

 O'Riada is also a broadcaster and has a weekly traditional music show on RTÉ Raidió na Gaeltachta.

 Personal life

 O'Riada lives today in Cúil Aodha.
 He has also been a professional beekeeper, founding the company "Mil an tSuláin".

 In June 2020, he was named Cork Person of the Month.
 He was awarded an honorary masters degree in music from University College, Cork, in 2023.

+He is a brother of the Sinn Féin politician Liadh Ní Riada and an uncle of musician and broadcaster Doireann Ní Ghlacáin.
+In 2026 he announced that he was undergoing treatment for cancer.